Ai Accountant

 • Review and approve journal entries monthly

-• Maintain fixed asset register regularly
+• Maintain fixed asset register with every addition or disposal

 Quarterly Reviews

-• Run mini audits
+• Run mini audits on high risk areas

-• Review reconciliation processes
+• Review reconciliation processes for efficiency

-• Update documentation standards
+• Update documentation standards based on recent queries

-• Train team members in audit requirements
+• Train team members on audit requirements and new regulations

 Annual Improvements

-• Document lessons learned
+• Document lessons learned from each audit cycle

-• Incorporate auditor feedback
+• Incorporate auditor feedback into process design

 • Invest in better tools and training

-• Build institutional knowledge
+• Build institutional knowledge so readiness survives team changes

 The Hidden Costs of Poor Audit Readiness